Time-dependent relaxed magnetohydrodynamics -- inclusion of cross helicity constraint using phase-space action: Axisymmetric equilibria with both field-aligned and cross-field flow

 It is convenient at this point to introduce a poloidal-toroidal decomposition, i.e. we use two basis vectors spanning the poloidal, $R,Z$ half-plane at each toroidal angle $\phi$, and a third basis vector in the orthogonal toroidal direction $\esub{\phi}(\phi)$.
 The most general representation of $\vec{B}$ (and similarly other divergence-free fields like $\curl\vec{B}$, $\rho\vec{u}$, and $\bm{\omega}$) is then

 the first term on the RHS being the \emph{poloidal magnetic field}, $\vec{B}_{\rm pol}$ and the second the \emph{toroidal magnetic field}, $\vec{B}_{\rm tor}$.
-Unlike in the Grad--Shafranov representation for flowless MHD equilibria (see e.g. \cite[pp. 177--178]{Hosking_Dewar_15}), the toroidal field strength function $F$ is not simply a function of $\psi$---at this point it is an unspecified function of $R$ and $Z$.
+Unlike in the Grad--Shafranov representation for flowless MHD equilibria (see e.g. Ref.~\onlinecite[pp. 177--178]{Hosking_Dewar_2015}), the toroidal field strength function $F$ is not simply a function of $\psi$---at this point it is an unspecified function of $R$ and $Z$.

 Taking the curl of both sides gives, in the expected toroidal-poloidal form,